POS Lavu Review

 Finally, many users have specifically called out their support team as deserving of praise, citing friendly, quick, and accurate responses.

-But medium to large restaurants will no doubt benefit from Lavu’s many features, which can help improve table turnaround and customer satisfaction.
+But medium to large restaurants will no doubt benefit all the more from Lavu’s many features, which can help improve table turnaround and customer satisfaction.
 Its granular inventory control coupled with employee timekeeping means owners need only look in one place for a true understanding of their costs, and make more intelligent decisions about how they spend their money.
 And while iPads represent a luxury in the consumer market, they’re an inexpensive commodity when compared with legacy POS hardware.
+Plus, as the savvy business operator knows, this hardware is almost always eligible as a tax write off anyway.

-POS Lavu still has some kinks to work out, but from my experience these aren’t show-stopper/can’t-run-your-business type issues.
+POS Lavu still has some kinks to work out, but from my experience these aren’t deal breakers.
 And given the company’s track record thus far on improving their software, these little details will likely get worked out over time.
 If you’re a restaurant owner who’s looking for more than just a flashy front-end register–if you’re actually struggling with understanding where all the money is going, and what is bringing more in–POS Lavu may just be what you’re looking for.
+If you think you’re ready to take a tour for yourself, you may start here.